 Delay circuits associated with Unibus and processor operation are shown on this print.
 Several delays sequence the BUS AC LO L and BUS DC LO L signals of the Unibus for power fail operation.
-Another two delays provide a RESET instruction initializing signal and a RESET RESTART signal.
-Start up delays for processor operation are provided by the PWRUP INIT and POWER RESTART.
+Another two delays provide a RESET instruction Unibus INIT signal and a RESET RESTART signal.
+Start-up delays for processor operation are provided by the PWRUP INIT and POWER RESTART one-shots.

-K5-8 CLK PWRDN H - is the CLock PoWeR DowN clock signal to the PWRDN flag flip-flop on print K5-4.
-Necessary to this signal is the synchronizing LOWAC flip-flop; this flip-flop with its associated gating insures that no power fail indications (the activation of BUS AC LO L) is missed and none provides more than one clocking signal.
-Sensing of power failure occurs immediately unless the DELAY POWER DOWN delay is still active after the power up situation.
-Some of the other power fail delay interact (AC LO delay) but these are mostly ordered toward the proper sequencing of BUS AC LO L and BUS DC LO L signals on the Unibus.
+K5-8 CLK PWRDN H is the Clock Power Down clock signal to the PWRDN flag flip-flop on print K5-4.
+Necessary to this signal is the synchronizing LOWAC flip-flop; this flip-flop, with its associated gating, ensures that no power fail indication (the activation of BUS AC LO L) is missed and that none provides more than one clocking signal.
+Sensing of power failure occurs immediately unless the DELAY POWER DOWN delay is still active after the power-up situation.
+Some of the other power fail delays interact (AC LO delay) but these are ordered primarily toward the proper sequencing of BUS AC LO L and BUS DC LO L signals on the Unibus.
 Typical waveforms are shown in the table USUAL POWER FAIL WAVEFORMS.
+Examples of the power-down and power-up sequences are presented in detail in Chapter 3.

-K5-8 PWR RESTART H - signal initiates a JAM UPP to begin microprogram sequences (print K4-3) approximately 70 milliseconds after the deactivation of BUS AC LO L. The PWR flip-flop associated with the POWER RESTART delay prevents the one shot from firing unless a power up situation exist.
-Variations in BUS AC LO L for power down are ignored.
+K5-8 PWR RESTART H signal initiates a JAMUPP to begin microprogram sequences (print K4-3) approximately 70 ms after the deactivation of BUS AC LO L. The PWR flip-flop associated with the POWER RESTART delay prevents the one-shot from firing unless a power-up situation exists; variations in BUS AC LO L for power-down are ignored.

-K5-8 P END RESET L - signal provides an asynchronous pulse restart signal to the CLK flip-flop (print K4-2) for the RESET instruction.
-This restart signal occurs approximately 70 milliseconds after the halt in the RESET flow at RST01 microword at address 025 containing a BUT02.
+K5-8 P ENDRESET L signal is an asynchronous pulse restart signal to the CLK flip-flop (print K4-2) for the RESET instruction.
+This restart signal occurs approximately 70 ms after the halt in the RESET flow at RST01 microword at address 025 containing a BUT02.

-K5-8 RESET RESTART - signal indicates the status of the 70 millisecond RESET RESTART one shot.
+K5-8 RESET RESTART L signal indicates the status of the 70 ms RESET RESTART one-shot.

-K5-8 INIT + RESET H - signal provides a test point for the signal producing the BUS INIT signal.
+K5-8 INIT + RESET H signal provides a test point for the signal producing the BUS INIT signal.

-BUS INIT L - is the Unibus INITializing signal consisting of a RESET initialize and the processor initialize (INIT 1).
+BUS INIT L is the Unibus INIT signal consisting of a RESET initialize and the processor initialize (INIT 1).
 The signal is used by Unibus peripherals.

-K5-8 INIT 1 L K5-8 INIT 2 L K5-8 INIT 4 - are signals for processor INITializing of itself and the system.
+K5-8 INIT 1 L

+K5-8 INIT 2 L

+K5-8 INIT H are signals for the processor to initialize itself and the system.
 The signal consists of START and BEGIN switch initialize, direct BUS DC LO L initialize, and a PWRUP INIT one-shot initialize which becomes active at the deactivation of BUS DC LO L. The signal is used by the processor control flip-flops and all Unibus peripherals.

-K5-8 PWRUP INIT L - signal is approximately 20 milliseconds and occurs upon the deactivation of BUS DC LO L. The signal initiates a JAM UPP in the micro control (print K4-3) to location 377 which contains all zeros.
+K5-8 PWRUP INIT L signal is approximately 20 ms and occurs on the deactivation of BUS DC LO L. The signal initiates a JAMUPP in the microcontrol (print K4-3) to location 377, which contains all 0s.

-K5-8 B DC LO H - is an identification signal for the buffered BUS DC LO L signal.
+K5-8 B DC LO H is an identification signal for the buffered BUS DC LO L signal.

-K5-8 B DC LO L - is the buffered BUS DC LO L signal and is used to directly set the IDLE flip-flop on print K4-2.
+K5-8 D DC LO L is the buffered BUS DC LO L signal and is used to directly set the IDLE flip-flop on print K4-2.

-K5-8 B AC LO L - is the buffered BUS AC LO L signal used as a data input to the JPUP flip-flop and as an inhibit to the clocking of NPR's.
+K5-8 B AC LO L is the buffered BUS AC LO L signal used as a data input to the JPUP flip-flop and as an inhibit to the clocking of NPRs.

-BUS DC LO L - is the Unibus signal indicating low DC voltages.
-See table of USUAL POWER FAIL WAVEFORMS:
+BUS DC LO L is the Unibus signal indicating low dc voltages.
+See table of USUAL POWER FAIL WAVEFORMS.